Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_functions.md

 ---
 title: "Functions"
 linkTitle: "Functions"
 weight: 210
----The function expression syntax is modeled on the following, while still respecting basic command rules:
+--- The function expression syntax is modeled on the following, while still respecting basic command rules:

 - A unique keyword that identifies the function (id_func).
 This keyword is always preceded by the character _ (underscore).
 - Two invariable identifier parameters: PARM and RC.
 The PARM parameter specifies the function call, and RC provides an execution report.